Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 Different Types of Diabetes and Their Effects on Blood Sugar Levels

-Diabetes is a chronic health condition characterized by the body’s inability to regulate blood sugar levels effectively.
+Diabetes is a chronic health condition characterised by the body’s inability to regulate blood sugar levels effectively.

 There are two main types of diabetes, along with some less common forms.
 Each type has a different impact on blood sugar levels.